-According to the National Inventory of Levees, there are two (2) levee systems located in Cook County (National Inventory of Levees).
-The table below list the location and the details of both levees.
+According to the National Inventory of Levees, there are seven major levee systems located in Cook County (National Inventory of Levees).
+Munster Levee is included due to its proximity to the Cook County border.
+The table below lists the location and the details of both levees.